confidential-containers/confidential-containers/governance.md

 Project contributions will be reviewed by the project maintainers and should pass all applicable tests.

+## Member

+Confidential Containers does not officially recognize a project member role.
+That said, occasionally it is useful for contributors to be a member of the Confidential Containers GitHub organization (i.e. to have an issue assigned to them).
+In this case, contributors can be added by organization owners.
+Inactive organization members can be removed by organization owners.

+Anyone in the Confidential Containers GitHub organization must have two-factor authentication enabled.

 ## Maintainer

 Each project has one or more *Maintainer*.